Liang-Ren/my-soc/README.md

   - GuardDuty detector enabled
   - Security Hub enabled with CIS + Foundational Best Practices
   - Macie2 account + Inspector2 enabled for EC2/ECR/Lambda
-- **Kill-chain notifications**
+- **Kill-chain notifications & ML triage**
-  - EventBridge rule listens for **Security Hub high/critical findings**
+  - EventBridge rule listens for **Security Hub high/critical Findings/Kill-Chain** and sends them to an SNS topic `my-soc-killchain-topic`
-  - Matching findings are sent to an SNS topic `my-soc-killchain-topic`
+  - A separate EventBridge rule sends **all imported Security Hub findings** to `my-soc-ml-auto-triage`, which triage them via a SageMaker endpoint and may set `Workflow.Status = NOTIFIED`
-  - You can subscribe email/SMS/HTTP endpoints for demo purposes
+  - Another EventBridge rule listens for findings where `Workflow.Status = NOTIFIED` and invokes `my-soc-escalate-finding-to-incident` to write/merge incidents in DynamoDB and send consolidated emails via the kill-chain SNS topic

 ---